 A: My name is Jane Smith.
 I love connecting and helping people share resources.
 I developed this passion 2 years ago when I was a product manager at a venture studio that launched a company every single month.
 There, I built several marketplace startups including a platform that connected over 5,000 fitness instructors with students.

 From that experience, I realized that I wanted to continue building marketplaces to increase access to education and resources so I joined a 3D laser printing company where I currently work on building a 2-sided marketplace connecting 3D laser printer owners with prospective customers.

 I'm excited to potentially help launch a new marketplace at —insert company name—.
 Happy to elaborate on anything I just mentioned!

-”I saw the job posted on Startup Search” or “my friends love it there” won’t fly.
+2. Know why you’re passionate about the company”I saw the job posted on Startup Search” or “my friends love it there” won’t fly.
 Early stage startups aren't just looking for people who check a set of boxes.
 They want people who understand and believe in the product and mission.
 Have a compelling story for what makes you passionate about the company and be sure to research the company’s story, founders, and culture.

 Q: Why are you interested in our company?

 A: I've had experience launching a service marketplace at the venture studio and also scaling a more mature one with the 3D laser printer company.
 I'm excited about the opportunity to spearhead the new marketplace at your company.
 In addition, I’ve chatted with A, B, and C at your company and they mentioned X aspects of the company's culture, and that really resonates with me.

 3. Have a story in mind for something you’re proud ofInterviewers want to understand your accomplishments and envision how your skills can contribute to their company.
 Pick a story that highlights your strengths and individual contributions.
 If you have quantitative results, even better (i.e. “this feature resulted in +5% increase in conversion”).

 Q: What accomplishment are you most proud of?